brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

   laptop), and that it's neither too close nor too far from your eyes.
 The optimal viewing distance depends on the size and resolution of the monitor; [this calculator](https://andreabrandi.com/app/calculator-distance-tv-monitor) can help.
 A swivel arm can be useful here, as it allows you to position the monitor outside the bounds of the desk.
-- **Other.** With the keyboard and monitor place, you'll want to ensure you still have enough space for everything else you plan to keep on your desk, such as your laptop, mouse, pen and paper, and so on.
+- **Other.** With the keyboard and monitor in place, you'll want to ensure you still have enough space for everything else you plan to keep on your desk, such as your laptop, mouse, pen and paper, and so on.

-In terms of vertical space, you typically want your eyes to align roughly with the top of your monitor (a swivel arm or a stack of books can help achieve this):
+In terms of vertical space, you typically want your eyes to align roughly with the top of your monitor (a swivel arm or a stack of books can help achieve this).
+Here's what that looks like when walking on the treadmill:

-{% include figure.html path="blog/desk-treadmill/desk-treadmill-layout-vertical-space.png" alt="The vertical space necessary" %}
+{% include figure.html path="blog/desk-treadmill/desk-treadmill-layout-vertical-space.png" caption="The vertical space necessary when walking on the treadmill" %}

 The vertical space you need is roughly your height plus the height of the treadmill.
 For example, for someone who is 5'9" (175 cm) tall, and a typical treadmill, which is 3-5" (7-13 cm) high, you'll want to ensure that you have at least